STEAM-Academy-PRO/revolution-robotics-pi-os/README.md

    * Setting to `1` will disable password authentication for SSH and enable public key authentication.
 Note that if SSH is not enabled this will take effect when SSH becomes enabled.

+ * `SETFCAP` (Default: unset)

+   * Setting to `1` will prevent pi-gen from dropping the "capabilities" feature.
+Generating the root filesystem with capabilities enabled and running it from a filesystem that does not support capabilities (like NFS) can cause issues.
+Only enable this if you understand what it is.

  * `STAGE_LIST` (Default: `stage*`)